Uri-X/alu-shell/basics/README.md

-9-firstdirdeletion: This script deletes the directory my_first_directory from the /tmp directory.
+10-back: This script changes the working directory to the previous one.